-Yes, a monarchy tempered by dynamite provides, on the whole, a most satisfactory ruler: an autocrat who dares not abuse his autocratic power.
+No Phyllis, instead they wisely decided that a monarchy tempered by dynamite provides, on the whole, a most satisfactory form of government: an autocrat who dares not abuse his autocratic power.

 That's the theory -- but in practice, how does it act?
 Now, have you ever seen the Palace Peeper? (producing a "Society" paper).